DenebTM/perf-oriented-dev/exercises/sheet_02/sheet_02_sol.md

 created for the `filegen` and `filesearch` benchmarks has been reduced to 10,000.

+# I/O load generator

+I chose to use C++, but using C file

+The generator works by creating a working file of a certain size (8 GiB by default, configurable via an environment variable) and writing data to it.

+The program can be run in two primary modes: `--sequential` and `--random`.
+In sequential mode, the working file is repeatedly overwritten start-to-finish in 1 MiB chunks, which primarily exercises the disk's sequential write performance.
+In random mode, the file will instead have random 512-byte sections , which is constrained primarily by the rate at which the disk can complete individiual I/O operations.
+In either mode, each block is flushed to disk immediately, in order to minimize the impact of write caching.

+By default, the program will write as fast as the disk allows, essentially creating a 100% I/O load.
+It can be limited to a specified write rate (either in B/s or IOPS, depending on the mode) with `--limit <rate>`.

+The program has a third mode, `--calib`, which can be used to measure disk performance.
+In this program, sequential and random tests are run for 10 seconds each, keeping track of the achieved output, then display the results in Bytes per second (B/s) and I/O Operations per second (IOPS) respectively.

+On my personal laptop, I measured around 2.6 GiB/s for sequential write and 160,000 IOPS for random write.

+You may find the code in [`ioloadgen/ioloadgen.cpp`](ioloadgen/ioloadgen.cpp).
+See `--help` for additional information.

 # Benchmark results

 All figures for mean and variance given in the following section were obtained